Future Events Past Events Discussions and Dialogues Participants Expenses Getting There Application and Registration Founder The Team

 Matthias Bormuth: He received his MA/PhD degree from the University of Tubingen and the University of Heidelberg (Germany).
 Areas of interest and research: Medical Ethics, History of Psychiatry and Psyhoanalysis, History of Philosophical Hermeneutics, Ethics, Karl Jaspers, Friedrich Nietzsche, Max Weber, Karl Lowith.
 He is the author of various articles in his field as well as of the award winning book titled “Lifeconduct in Modern Times.
 Karl Jaspers and Psychoanalysis” (“Lebensfuhrung in der Moderne.
 Karl Jaspers und die Psychoanalyse” / Fromman-Holzboog, 2002) which has also been translated into the English and will be published in the USA in the Fall of 2005 by Springer International Publishers / New York.
 He teaches at the University of Tubingen at the Institute for Ethics and the History of Medicine.

 Orsan K. Oymen: He received his MA degree from New York University (USA) and his PhD degree from the Middle East Technical University (Turkey).
 Areas of interest and research: Epistemology, Ethics, Scepticism, Subjectivism, Existentialism, Sextus Empiricus, David Hume, Friedrich Nietzsche, Soren Kierkegaard, Martin Heidegger, Jean Paul Sartre and Karl Marx.
 Author of various articles in his field.
 Founder and Director of Philosophy in Assos.
-He teaches at Yeditepe University (Turkey) Department of Philosophy.
+He teaches at Bahcesehir University (Turkey) Department of Philosophy.

 Orly Shenker: She received her MA and PhD degrees from the Hebrew University of Jerusalem (Israel).
 Areas of interest and research: Philosophy of Science, Philosophy of Physics, Applied Ethics.
 Author of various articles in her field.
 She taught at the London School of Economics and is currently teaching at the Open University of Israel (Israel).